AWS Redshift¶

 WriteThroughput | Average number of bytes written to disk per second | byte | ClusterIdentifier |

-The structure of collected Amazon AWS Redshift object data can be viewed under [Infrastructure - Custom]
+The collected Amazon AWS Redshift object data structure can be seen in "Infrastructure - Custom"

 {